clolsonus/VirtualChoir/README.md

 ## Basic concept

 * Step 1: create a reference track with a sync clap at the start.
   Ex.
-1, 2, 3, 4, CLAP, 2, 3, 4, <play>, 2, 3, 4 ...
+1, 2, 3, 4, CLAP, 2, 3, 4, PLAY, 2, 3, 4 ...
 * Send this track to all participants with their part(s)
 * Participants listen to the reference track through headphones, clap at the exact same time as the reference clap, and then play along their part.
 Participants record themselves playing with a phone or any movie camera.
-* These scripts will automatically find the sync claps, sync all the audio streams, and mix them into a single virtual choir (or orchestra.)
+* These scripts will load all the individual movie clips, automatically find the sync claps, sync all the audio streams, and mix them into a single virtual choir (or orchestra.)

 ## Here is what I have so far:

 1. Scan for an initial 'sync' clap. (done!)
 2. Trim the start of each clip the correct amount to perfectly align all the claps (done!)
 3. Mix the audio tracks together (done!)

 ## Here are fancier things I plan (hope) to add: